forpr1093/GamificationMd/Features.md

 #### Driver KPI
 - A feature to monitor drivers' behaviour based on his safety precautions, accountability and feedback/rating of the customers on the driver
 - Driver with higher rating can gain more exp while completing task
+- How to maintain good behaviour
+	1) driver safety
+	2) send the vehicle to maintenance on time
+	3) reduce engine idle hour
+	4) complete task on time etc.

 ##### Reason to Implement
 1) Drivers will become more responsible on their job (to get better rating or feedback)